slider1

 SynProtX: A Large-Scale Proteomics-Based Deep Learning Model for Predicting Synergistic Anticancer Drug Combinations

 Boonyarit B, Kositchutima M, Phattalung TN, Yamprasert N, Thuwajit C, Rungrotmongkol T, & Nutanong S. (2025).
-GigaScience (Accepted on Jun 16, 2025)
+GigaScience, 14, giaf080.

 GraphEGFR: Multi-task and Transfer Learning Based on Molecular Graph Attention Mechanism and Fingerprints Improving Inhibitor Bioactivity Prediction for EGFR Family Proteins on Data Scarcity

-Boonyarit B, Yamprasert N, Kaewnuratchadasorn P, Kinchakawat J, Prommin C, Rungrotmongkol T, & Nutanong S. (2024).
+Boonyarit B, Yamprasert N, Kaewnuratchadasorn P, Kinchagawat J, Prommin C, Rungrotmongkol T, & Nutanong S. (2024).
 Journal of Computational Chemistry, 45(23), 2001-2023.

 RESEARCH TEAM